Andrew Luck*, QB, Stanford

 Luck is a complete package.
 He has the size, arm strength and mechanics to be a lethal pocket passer.
 Luck also has good mobility, a seven yards per carry average in his career, and escapability when he sees a rush.
 His footwork is phenomenal and he clearly is well-groomed by former head coach Jim Harbaugh.
 Luck is extremely intelligent.
 As a result, some question his competitive drive because he is described as somewhat nerdy and focused on his academics, but Luck is a winner and a hard worker that looks like a very safe pick at the top of the draft.

 Robert Griffin*, III QB, Baylor

-Height: 6-2.
-Weight: 220.
-Projected 40 Time: 4.52.
-Projected Round (2012): Top 10.
-1/9/12: Griffin earned his Heisman Trophy and truly was the best player in college football this season as he led Baylor to a 10-win season.
+Griffin earned his Heisman Trophy and truly was the best player in college football this season as he led Baylor to a 10-win season.
 Griffin carried Baylor to thrilling wins over Oklahoma, Kansas and TCU.
-He has displayed a very strong arm and good mobility.
+He displayed a very strong arm and good mobility.
 His accuracy was phenomenal on passes to the short, intermediate, and deep part of the field.
-In 2011, Griffin completed 72 percent of his passes for 4,293 yards with 37 touchdowns and six interceptions.
-He has also rushed for 699 yards and 10 touchdowns.
+Griffin completed 72 percent of his passes for 4,293 yards with 37 touchdowns and six interceptions in 2011.
+He also rushed for 699 yards and 10 touchdowns.
 His decision-making was superb.

 8/18/11: Robert Griffin III is a sleeper prospect who could surprise many in 2011.
 Baylor is busy promoting him as a Heisman candidate, and the junior signal caller is an exciting playmaker.